2 Million IoT Devices Enslaved By Fast-Growing BotNet - Slashdot

 These IoT thingies have more power than the PC I had 15 years ago.
 And many of them do hardly anything with it.
 That is just... strange.

+You can thank smartphones for that, which have driven down the cost of embedded processors significantly.

+When I started, a 200MHz StrongARM processor was considered high end, and 400MHz processors were on the way.
+If you're lucky, they had 32MB of RAM.
+At the time, the average desktop was 500-800MHz with 128-512MB of RAM.
+You wouldn't dare run desktop applications on the em

-It is time to start fining the culprits (Score:2)
+It is time to start fining the culprits (Score:1)

 Almost like Toy Story (Score:2)